BigPolarBear1/factorization/README.md

 Update: One step closer to completion yet again.
 Replaced the square root over a large prime with p-adic lifting now.
 However, rather then lifting some small prime where "a" is a quadratic residue (a as in a\*x^2+4\*N\*k .. or see how it is used in psieve_process_interval()), we need to solve the case where the prime divides a...
 I'm guessing using the theory about singular and non-singular roots that I described in the paper.. once that works.. hopefully I can solve cases where "a" is non-square... and IF that works..
 I have an immediate breakthrough of historical proportions and RSA-1024 would fall for sure.. and who knows what else.

+I'll continue later.. busy day tomorrow.. have to run to therapy, 30k of running in a day, and will also make a detour to visit my father in the hospital.
+I'll be running my usual route incase some piece of shit russians or americans want to try and whack me.
+Losers.
+Ofcourse no american or russian alive is strong enough. haha.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>